Learn to design ethical, culturally sensitive, and rigorous health research.

 Your tutors

-You’ll learn from a team of experienced health researchers and academics from our Institute of Applied Health Sciences.
+You’ll learn from applied health researchers from our award-winning Institute of Applied Health Sciences.

 Your course coordinator